Today's review features three lipsticks from Red Apple Lipstick lipstick ($23.50, 4.5g), a mineral-based brand in Texas.

 |(L-R) Cranberry Magic, Mix & Mingle, and Pinkle Twinkle photographed in indirect sunlight|

 I believe all three of these lipsticks, which are newer in the RAL lineup, all have the same formula.
-They are all free of gluten, soy, fragrance, and parabens.
+They are reported to be free of gluten, soy, fragrance, and parabens.
+There is no ingredient list on the box.

 Texture: Smooth and creamy with a satin dry down.
 My lips felt moist for the first couple hours.